danieleli/Swagger.Net/README.md

   * root/api/docs - this returns a list of "apis" or "resources" or "controllers" and a path to each to get detailed metadata for that specific controller.
   * root/api/docs/{id} where id = controller_name  - Detailed metadata for a controller (referenced above).

-Swagger UI is included in the solution.
-However, when using the NuGet package you will need to roll your own somewhere and just point your instance of [Swagger UI](https://github.com/wordnik/swagger-ui) at http://YOUR-URL:PORT/api/swagger to expose all of the APIs that you have built.
+A Sample.Mvc4WebApi project is included in the [repo](https://github.com/danieleli/Swagger.Net).
+The home/index view contains a link to the swaggerui page that uses webpages.
+(This reduces friction when syncing with the swagger-ui project).

 Optionally, you may get the [Swagger UI for .NET NuGet package](https://nuget.org/packages/Swagger.Net.UI).